Xerox Star: The Xerox Alto

 The Xerox Star system's concept owes much to the Xerox Alto, an experimental workstation designed by the Xerox Palo Alto Research Center (PARC).
 The first Alto became operational in 1972.
 The Alto had been strongly influenced by what its designers had seen previously with the NLS computer system at the Stanford Research Institute and PLATO at University of Illinois.
 At first, only a few Altos had been built.
 Although by 1979 nearly 1,000 Ethernet-linked Altos had been put into operation at Xerox and another 500 at collaborating universities and government offices, it was never intended to be a commercial product.

+The Star development process

-Then in 1977, Xerox started a development project which worked to incorporate the Alto innovations into a commercial product; their concept was an integrated document preparation system, centered on the expensive laser printing technology and targeted at large corporations and their trading partners.
+In 1977, Xerox started a development project which worked to incorporate the Alto innovations into a commercial product; their concept was an integrated document preparation system, centered on the expensive laser printing technology and targeted at large corporations and their trading partners.
 When the resulting Star system was announced in 1981, the cost was about for a basic system, and for each added workstation.
 A base system includes an 8010 Star workstation, and an 8010 dedicated as a server (with RS232 I/O), and a floor-standing laser printer.
 The server software includes a File Server, a Print Server, and distributed services (Mail Server, Clearinghouse Name Server / Directory, and Authentication Server).
-Xerox Memorywriter typewriters connect to this system over Ethernet and send email, using the Memorywriter as a teletype.
+Xerox Memorywriter typewriters can connect to this system over dial-up connections and send email, using the Memorywriter as a teleprinter.

-The Star development process

 The Star was developed at Xerox's Systems Development Department (SDD) in El Segundo, California, which had been established in 1977 under the direction of Don Massaro.
 SDD North was located in Palo Alto, California, including some people borrowed from PARC.
 SDD's mission was to design the "Office of the future", a new system to incorporate the best features of the Alto, have ease of use, and to automate many office tasks.

 The development team was headed by David Liddle, and grew to more than 200 developers.
 Much of the first year was taken up by meetings and planning, resulting in an extensive and detailed functional specification, internally termed the Red Book.
 This became the bible for all development tasks.
 It defined the interface and enforced consistency in all modules and tasks.
 All changes to the functional specification had to be approved by a review team which maintained standards rigorously.

 One group in Palo Alto worked on the underlying operating system interface to the hardware and programming tools.
 Teams in El Segundo and Palo Alto collaborated on developing the user interface and user applications.